 Direct and indirect top-down effects of fish on algal production in a tropical river

 Fish, of course, are not passive actors in tropical ecosystems, but the degree to which consumption of algae and aquatic insects by fish can affect community structure and ecosystem processes continues to be an active area of science.
 The work of Bob Paine in Mukkaw Bay, Washington first showed that predators can affect competition among lower trophic groups.
 Later work by Steve Carpenter and colleagues showed that these effects can cascade down from higher trophic levels all the way to primary producers.
-I am interested in whether these same types of consumer-induced ecosystem changes occur in tropical freshwater systems, where the interaction strength between species is reduced.
+I am interested in whether these same types of consumer-induced ecosystem changes occur in tropical freshwater systems, where the strength of the interactions between species is thought to be reduced.

 The potential for Small, Community-based Conservation reserves to protect RIverine Biodiversity and support local food security